-The RCC will be reviewed every three (3) years, or as requested by the Director of Student Life Programs or by the Residence Code of Conduct Review Committee, consisting of staff and resident students, including representation from the Humber Residence Council.
+The RCC will be reviewed every three (3) years, or as requested the Associate Dean, Wellness & Equity or by the Residence Code of Conduct Review Committee, consisting of staff and resident students, including representation from the Humber Residence Council.
 An editorial review may be conducted annually.
 Final approval of the Code will be made by the Vice-President, Student and Community Engagement.

-Interpretations, comments and specific suggestions for amendments or additions to the code may be referred to the Residence Life Manager or Humber Residence Council.
+Interpretations, comments and specific suggestions for amendments or additions to the RCC may be referred to the Residence Life Manager or Humber Residence Council.